diyless/ot-thermostat-flasher/README.md

 3. Select partition scheme Minimal SPIFFS
 4. Select port
 5. Update sketch, specify WIFI_SSID, WIFI_PASSWORD and ACTIVATION_CODE if your module has not been registered earlier
-6. Upload sketch and wait several minutes until sketch downloads the firmware Please contact us to get activation code https://diyless.com/contact If you bought the thermostat from https://diyless.com/ web shop you can re-flash the firmware without activation code (just left it as is).
+6. Upload sketch and wait several minutes until sketch downloads the firmware
+Please contact us to get the activation code https://diyless.com/contact
+If you bought the thermostat from https://diyless.com/ web shop you can re-flash the firmware without activation code (just left it as is).

 ## Temperature sensor options:
 - Built-in.
 Connect DS18B20 sensor using wires to avlid heat impact from ESP32 chip.